Blitzkrieg (board game): Description

 Blitzkrieg is a two-player wargame simulating military technology used at the end of World War II.
-The game uses a large hex grid map of a fictional continent dominated by the major powers "Big Red" and "Great Blue", with several neutral counties separating them.
+The game uses a large hex grid map of a fictional continent dominated by the major powers "Big Red" and "Great Blue", with several neutral countries separating them.

 Blitzkrieg was innovative in several respects, including being the first commercial wargame to offer partial eliminations as a combat result, and also the first that did not simulate a specific historical battle.
 Game historian Harry Lowood noted that "Players intrigued by the unprecedented array of military options in the game noticed the potential for experimentation, and a few articles proposing optional rules and other variants appeared in The General along with dozens of strategy articles."
 Lowood also noted that Jim Dunnigan and Redmond A. Simonsen of rival game company Simulations Publications Inc. used Blitzkrieg as a "starting point" for their new Blitzkrieg Module System series, which ultimately produced eighteen modules, constructed so that "players could use some or all of them, also picking and choosing physical components from Blitzkrieg."